ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Removed some deprecated ItemStats and BetterUI support.
 - Updated for latest Risk of Rain 2 version.
 - Updated TILER2 dependency to 7.0.0.

-**6.1.2**

-- Fixed missing icon on Ancient Scepter.
-Again.
-For real this time I promise.
-- Beating Embryo:
-	- Fixed guaranteed proc count calculation being 100x the intended value.
-	- Fixed unclosed style tag in every single tooltip append.
-To any HTML developers affected by this: I'm so sorry.
-	- Fixed tooltip appends causing language tokens to display instead of the language they point to.
-	- Tooltip appends are now applied dynamically when tooltip text is retrieved, instead of overriding language tokens.
-		- This extra tooltip text describing how Beating Embryo works on a specific equipment will now only appear if you have a Beating Embryo.
-		- Should improve mod compatibility.
-- Updated R2API dependency to 4.3.5.
-- Updated TILER2 dependency to 6.2.0.